Language Switcher

 This women-led business tries to cater to every kind of café-goer.
 Alone, you’ll be invited to sit at the counter.
 Friends will be seated at tables while families with young children can be found in the Japanese style tatami rooms.
 The interior and the menus are English-speaker friendly.
 The building is noticeably modern and new.
 The coffee is good, but this place is perhaps even better if you’re hungry – they serve balanced and delicious Japanese-style set meals.

-Please note : Tatami rooms are available only for a group who is
+Please note : The tatami rooms are available only for a group who is

 Opening Hours: 11:00 – 17:30